StuyFlow/StuyFlow.github.io/README.md

 4.)
 Place the image in the correct year folder and add an entry to the `/src/Board/board.js` file.

+### Adding Videos
+1.)
+Get the YouTube link (make sure to remove timestamps if you want to start at the beginning or add in timestamps into the URL if you want to start at a specific time), video title, and date.
+You may modify the title if it makes the year more clear.

+2.)
+Go to `/src/Videos/videoCategories` and go into the correct video category.
+Follow the format to add the video into the list.
+Make sure to change the YouTube URL to have `/embed/` and not `/watch?v=`.

+3.)
+Check that the video worked.

 ## Instructions for Owners
 Let's say that you just finished merging the developers' changes to the `main` branch.
 To deploy the changes, go to the `main` branch and pull in the new changes: